Last updated:

-The North American wildfire season typically runs from spring to fall, although it varies by region as is evidenced by the January wildfires in California.
+The North American wildfire season typically runs from spring to fall, although it varies by region, as evidenced by the January wildfires in California.

 However, as the effects of climate change increase, disasters continue to shirk the expected seasonal rules, occurring with ever-increasing frequency and intensity.